 The Phase A ETL and Phase B ETL are separate, sequential processes.
 The Phase A ETL enables the transformation of Medicaid/CHIP RIFs into the core tables of the SCDM.
 The Phase B ETL links live birth deliveries in the MIL table.
 The Phase B ETL requires both the running of the Phase A ETL programming and the completion of the Phase A Quality Assurance (QA) package.
 For more information on the MIL table, see Mother-Infant Linkage Table.

 There are three components made available to the public: (1) Program Specifications; (2) Code pack; and (3) User Guide.

-1. Program Specifications: Describes the required extraction, transformation, and loading (ETL) processes and mappings specific to Medicaid/CHIP source data from 2014 through 2018.
+1. Technical Specifications: Describes the required extraction, transformation, and loading (ETL) processes and mappings specific to Medicaid/CHIP source data from 2014 through 2018, for ETL1 .
 This document consists of the following sections:

 - Source Data Mapping: This section describes the table-specific and field-specific mappings necessary to transform the Medicaid/CHIP data into SCDM-compliant intermediate tables

 - Final Tables: This section describes the process of combining intermediate tables to create the final tables that will be used for analyses.

 As guiding principles, the processes and programs created to accomplish this ETL should be flexible and extensible.
 This includes attributes such as the ability to handle different kinds of ETLs (e.g., incremental build v. full rebuild), the ability to create intermediate files that can be easily reused in a subsequent ETL, and the ability to easily add new Medicaid/CHIP data sources into the process.

 - All parameters relating to each type of source file accessed (e.g., Demographic and Eligibility (DE), Pharmacy (RX) files, Inpatient (IP), Long-Term Care (LT), and Other Services (OT) claims files.